-If the exchange rate in Colombia returns to 2014 levels, it will be noticeably more expensive to live in Medellín… although there is no way to predict if this will happen.
+If the peso-dollar exchange rate were to return to 2014 levels, Medellín would become noticeably more expensive for dollar holders.
+Of course, there is no way to predict if or when this will happen.

-I see Ecuador as a cultural adventure.
-Living in this city is as different as you can get from living in the United States or Canada without leaving the world’s European-based cultures.
+Ecuador is a cultural adventure.
+Life here is as different as you can get from life in the United States or Canada without leaving the world’s European-based cultures.

-Yet when I bought my place in Medellín, 10 years later at the age of 59, it was also exactly what I was looking for… a way to enjoy perfect weather and a sophisticated lifestyle that I couldn’t afford in the United States.
-By then, Medellín fit the bill for me perfectly.
+“When I bought my place in Medellín, 10 years later at the age of 59, it was also exactly what I was looking for… a place to enjoy perfect weather and a sophisticated lifestyle that I couldn’t afford in the United States.
+By then, Medellín fit the bill.

-You’ve heard a dozen times that the “perfect retirement location” is different for everyone.
-This is true, but there’s really more to it than that.
+You’ve heard many times that the “perfect retirement location” is different for everyone.
+This is true, but it’s not the whole story.

 Your “perfect spot” can also change with your age and as you have more experience living abroad.
 Your ideas about what’s “ideal” for you can evolve over time.